trueadm/ripple/website/docs/guide/events.md

 ---
-title: Event Handling in Ripple
+title: Event Binding in Ripple
 ---

-# Events
+# Event Binding with Props

 Like React, Ripple deviates from the standard with event handlers.
 Here, events are camelCased props that start with 'on', unlike standard HTML.